Hypercubed/Project-Chi/README.md

 ## Separation of template and dataset

-By default all content in the `app` directory will be served by the development server when running `gulp server` and built into the `dist` folder when running `gulp build`.
+By default all content in the `app` directory will be served by the development server when running `gulp dev` and built into the `dist` folder when running `gulp build`.
 However, to encourage contribution back to the `project-χ` repository and enable using the same `project-χ` source across multiple projects the developer may put project specific resources and configuration into a separate directory.
 This folder can then be served and built along with the `project-χ` core.
 For example, if you create a `extra` folder inside the `dataset` directory the following commands will work as indicated:

 * `gulp dev --dataset=./dataset/extra`